malloydata/malloy-composer/README.md

 ## Running the Composer

-### Install Malloy

-If you haven't already done so, you'll need to start by [Building the Malloy repo](https://github.com/looker-open-source/malloy/blob/main/developing.md).
-Install the dependencies in that link, then in the top-level `malloy/` directory, run:

-1. `npm install` to install dependencies
+1. `npm install` to install package dependencies
-2. `npm run build` to build all the libraries Malloy needs
+2. `git submodule init` and
+3. `git submodule update` to install git dependencies

 Make sure you have a [database connected](https://looker-open-source.github.io/malloy/documentation/connection_instructions.html), and you'll also likely want to set up the [VS Code Extension](https://github.com/looker-open-source/malloy#installing-the-extension) to view and edit Malloy files.

 ### Launch the Composer

-In the `malloy/demo/malloy-demo-composer` directory, run:
+Run:

 1. `npm run build` (you need to do this in addition to the above build in the top-level directory)
 2. `npm run start`